Waujito/youtubeUnblock/README.md

 ## Flags

+Put flags to the **BINARY**, not an init script.
+If you are on OpenWRT you should put the flags inside the script: open `/etc/init.d/youtubeUnblock` with any text editor, like vi or nano and put your flags after `procd_set_param command /usr/bin/youtubeUnblock` line.

 Available flags:

 - `--sni-domains=<comma separated domain list>|all` List of domains you want to be handled by SNI.
 Use this string if you want to change default domain list.
 Defaults is `googlevideo.com,ggpht.com,ytimg.com,youtube.com,play.google.com,youtu.be,googleapis.com,googleusercontent.com,gstatic.com,l.google.com`.
 You can pass **all** if you want for every *ClientHello* to be handled.